faustinoaq/sentry-run/README.md

 end
 ```

-You can use `Sentry.run` for recompile and reload a block without external `sentry.cr`.
+You can use `Sentry.run` for recompile and reload your code without external `sentry.cr`.

 Also you can use `Sentry.config`: